 5 of the Best Email Subject Lines to Boost Open Rates

-Now that you know why email subject lines are an important part contributing to the success or failure of your email campaigns, let’s look at the ones most likely to improve your open rates.
+Now that you know why email subject lines are an important part of contributing to the success or failure of your email campaigns, let’s look at the ones most likely to improve your open rates.

 1. “Limited-Time Offer: [Discount/Freebie] Ends Soon!”

 Creating a sense of urgency is a powerful psychological tool that can encourage people to take action.
-When you use a subject line like “Limited-time offer: [Discount/Freebie] ends soon!” you’re tapping into this urgency principle.
+When you use a subject line like “Limited time offer: [Discount/Freebie] ends soon!”
+You’re tapping into this urgency principle.

 The subject line implies that the recipient has a limited timeframe to take advantage of an exclusive deal, making them feel like they’ll miss out if they don’t act fast.
 This can be especially effective if you have an e-commerce brand and you’re running a sale or promotion.